Suggestion: Watch the 5 minutes video tutorial before reading this article

 Cheaper properties will have a higher rate to assure that the broker or agent earns “sufficient” money.

-You should try to find a reputable solicitor earliest possible to guide you through the buying process, and to handle the paperwork when finalizing the sales contracts.
+For larger transactions and especially for purchases of houses and/or land, you should try to find a credible property lawyer earliest possible.
+They will guide you through the process and handle the paperwork when finalizing the contracts.

-The UK government has made a list of list of English speaking Solicitors, which can be useful.
+You can check for property lawyers online and on social forums and on your government’s website.
+For example, the UK government has made a list of English speaking Solicitors, which can be useful.

 Not to forget, the State Office of Court Administration can provide information about your solicitor’s background, experience, and whether the firm is authorized to help you.

-You’ll notice whether the solicitor seems reasonable or not, just by checking their website.
 Send them an email and see if they reply timely.
-If the solicitor suddenly stops replying you or is hard to reach, it’s a bad sign.
+If the solicitor suddenly stops replying to you or is hard to reach, it’s a bad sign.

 - How long time have you served in this business?